 Common symptoms include:

-Peptides, blood vessels and genetics could all play a role in the causation of Rosacea.
+Peptides, blood vessels, bacteria, mites, and genetics are all possible causes of Rosacea.
 It is thought that sensitivity in the skin, which causes blood vessels to dilate, may be the leading cause of the condition but more research is required to determine this.

-Some people with the condition may find that certain triggers can exacerbate their symptoms.
+Some people with the condition may find that certain triggers can exacerbate their symptoms, though these may not directly cause the condition in the first place.
 Common reported triggers include:

 Though there are ways in which those with Rosacea can mitigate the risks of making their condition worse.
 These can include avoiding potential triggers, reducing their stress levels or using products intended for sensitive skin types.